Aternus/myMIUI-HD2-i18n/README.md

 ### Step 5b - Translating APKs
-Now that we understand the basic concept of translations for Android, we can get to work.
+Now that you understand the basic concept of translations for Android, we can get to work.
 Inside __/_mymiui_apk__ & __/_mymiui_framework__ you will find the folders with the names of the APK files, inside each of these should reside a __"res"__ folder.
 Inside is the __"res"__ folder most of the folders required for the translation have already been created,
 __if not__, please create the folder according to __your language and region__.

-In general, to translate the APK you need to edit the files residing inside the folder with the __resource type__ of __"values"__.
+In general, to translate the APK you'll need to edit the files residing inside the folder with the __resource type__ of __"values"__.
-Although rare, but at times you will be required to translate __"raw"__ and __"drawable"__ resource types.
+Although rare, but at times you'll be required to translate __"raw"__ and __"drawable"__ resource types.
 Its best to look at an already translated APK for more information and better understanding.

 ### Step 6 - Saving Changes & Commiting
-After you've finished making the required changes, you will have to add the changed files to the stagin index and commit the changes to the repository.
+After you've finished making the required changes, you'll have to add the changed files to the staging index and commit the changes to the repository.
 ```
 git add .
 git commit -m "Message decribing what you've changed"